MomsFriendlyDevCo/Testa/README.md

 Testa.slow(timing:String|Number)
 --------------------------------
 Set the amount of time before a test is considered slow to resolve.
-Can be a raw millisecond time or any valid timestring.
+Can be a raw millisecond time or any valid Timestring.
 Returns the chainable instance.

 Testa.timeout(timing:String|Number)
 -----------------------------------
 Set the amount of time before a test should timeout.
-Can be a raw millisecond time or any valid timestring.
+Can be a raw millisecond time or any valid Timestring.
 Returns the chainable instance.